keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 * See [Updating a shipyard](../../../manage/shipyard/#updating-a-shipyard)
 for information about modifications that can be made to a *shipyard* file.

+As a workaround, you can temporarily skip the execution of a particular stage by doing either of the following:

+* Temporarily remove the `triggeredOn` attribute for the stage you want to skip
+* Add an `approval` step as the first task of the stage you want to skip and then `Deny` the approvals

 ## Example

 The **See also** section of this page references other pages in this documentation set